-- External magnetic fields will influence the switch contact.
+- The flow monitor must be installed in such a way as to preclude damage by outside force.
+It must be ensured that the flow monitor cannot be damaged.
+If necessary, install an appropriate impact protection device. - External magnetic fields will influence the switch contact.
 Keep sufficient distance to magnetic fields (e.g. electric motors). - Piping, process connections or supports made of ferromagnetic material influence the magnetic field of the device.
-Keep a space of minimum 100 mm to those materials (e.g. steel).
+Keep a space of at least 100 mm to those materials (e.g. steel).